 |Road Angel||dashboard||• location||• mileage

 Covert trackers attach to the underside of the vehicle, so are not obvious to anyone driving it.
 They’re mainly used as a security measure, the logic being that a potential thief won’t be able to spot and disable it.

-GDPR and vehicle tracking: what's changed?
+GDPR and vehicle tracking: how to handle tracked data

 Next steps: what vehicle tracker should I get?